-Let's look at the progress of the quote price over time.
+Let's look at the quote progress over time.

-All DARWINs start with a quote price of 100, and a return of 0%.
+All DARWINs start with a quote of 100 and a return of 0%.

-The percentage results for each month can be seen just below the DARWIN's return graph, in the ''Return/Risk'' tab.
+The percentage results for each month can be seen just below the DARWIN's return chart, in the ''Return/Risk'' tab.

-We can also see the return curve of any DARWIN on its graph.
+We can also see the return curve of any DARWIN on its return chart.

-- If there are open trades on the underlying strategy, the DARWIN's price updates every 30 seconds.
+- If there are open trades on the underlying strategy, the DARWIN quote will update every 30 seconds.

-- The price shows what an investor would have theorically obtained if they had invested in the same currency as the underlying strategy, with an initial value of 100, and with an identical execution between the DARWIN and the investor - 0% divergence.
+- The price shows what an investor would have theoretically obtained if they had invested in the same currency as the underlying strategy (EUR, USD or GBP), with an initial value of 100, and with an identical execution between the DARWIN and the investor = 0% divergence.

-- The value and the return of a DARWIN are calculated in terms of the opened and closed trades up to that precise moment, taking into account the commissions, the spreads, and the swaps.
+- The value and the return of a DARWIN are calculated based on the opened and closed trades up to that precise moment, taking into account commissions, spreads, and swaps.

 Do you want to learn more?

-If you want to learn more about DARWINs, and how to create on from an underlying strategy, we recommend this recording of a webinar presented by Juan Colón:
+If you want to learn more about DARWINs, and the main differences between them and their underlying trading strategy, we encourage you to watch the following webinar hosted by by Juan Colón: